Quick to:

 • Are you both coming to the town hall as parents?
 Then you both have to identify yourself.

-Conditions for acknowledging paternity
+Conditions for recognition

 • Is the mother not registered in the Netherlands?
 In that case, she has to prove that she is not married.
 This can be done with a single status declaration.